More protests against Trump's immigration policies planned

 Police dispersed parts of the crowd with pepper spray -- at least 15 arrests were made, the Seattle Police Department said.

+"If you aren't willing to risk arrest, this may be time for you to leave," police said to the crowd.

+The crowds started to dwindle to a few hundred protesters after midnight as police squeezed people out area by area, Ostrower said.

-The crowds started to dwindle near midnight, the airport posted a tweet early Sunday morning.
+The airport posted an update for travelers on Twitter early Sunday morning.

 "Travelers: ticketing running smoothly.
 At this time you should expect crowds & groups of protestors at baggage pick up & checkpoints."